TheOmnimax/resume-details/docs/resume.md

 Monitored and resolved general computer issues.

+●	Used leading cybersecurity tools and applications to manage, monitor, and implement IT and network infrastructure for medical offices and other businesses.
-* Completed 10 client-created and 30 automated tickets per day, ensuring high rates of client satisfaction.
+●	Completed 10 client-created and 30 automated tickets per day, ensuring high rates of client satisfaction.
-* Completed other projects as needed, such as evaluating new software for clients.
+●	Completed other projects as needed, such as evaluating new software for clients.

 ### Best Buy